Cancel for Any Reason Travel Insurance: How It Works & Best CFAR Options

 blueCheck icon

-CFAR costs about 3% of your trip value and makes sense if there's over a 4% chance you'll cancel.
+CFAR costs about 3% of your trip value and makes sense if there's a good chance your trip may change or you'll have to cancel.

 What Is Cancel for Any Reason Travel Insurance?

-Cancel for any reason (CFAR) is an optional coverage addition to your travel insurance that gives you the flexibility to cancel your trip for any reason and get a 50% to 80% reimbursement of your nonrefundable travel expenses.
+Cancel for any reason (CFAR) is an optional add-on to your travel insurance that lets you cancel your trip for any reason and receive 50% to 80% reimbursement of your nonrefundable travel expenses.

 How Does CFAR Work?

 Cancel for any reason coverage is available on mid-tier and premium travel insurance policies.
-CFAR coverage costs 40% to 60% of your base travel insurance plan cost or about 3% of your trip cost.
-CFAR policies share common requirements:
+CFAR costs 40% to 60% of your base travel insurance plan cost or about 3% of your trip cost.

-• Give at least 48 to 72 hours' notice before your departure date.
+• Give at least 48 to 72 hours' notice before departure

-• You need to be healthy enough to travel when you buy the policy.
+• Be healthy enough to travel when you buy the policy

-When you use your CFAR option, you cancel your trip and your nonrefundable travel expenses get reimbursed at a set rate.
-Standard travel insurance covers cancellations for reasons like illness, death in the family, natural disasters and airline issues.
-CFAR covers every other cancellation reason, like anxiety, work schedule conflicts or just changing your mind.
+When you cancel using CFAR, your nonrefundable travel expenses get reimbursed at a set rate of 50% to 80%.
+Standard travel insurance covers cancellations for specific reasons like illness, death in the family, natural disasters and airline issues with 100% reimbursement.
+CFAR covers everything else at a lower reimbursement rate, including anxiety, work schedule conflicts or changing your mind.

 Best Cancel for Any Reason Travel Insurance Plans